Chartered Institute of Management Accountants

-The Chartered Institute of Management Accountants (CIMA) is the global professional management accounting body based out of the UK.
-CIMA offers training and qualification in management accountancy and related subjects.
-It is focused on accountants working in the industry and provides ongoing support and training for members.
+The Chartered Institute of Management Accountants (CIMA) is a global professional management accounting body, based in the United Kingdom.
+CIMA offers training and qualification in management accounting and related subjects.
+It is focused on accountants working in industry and provides ongoing support and training for members.

-CIMA is one of the member of professional associations for accountants in the UK and Ireland.
+CIMA is one of the professional associations for accountants in the UK and Ireland.
 Its particular emphasis is on developing the management accounting profession.
-CIMA is the largest and the oldest management accounting body in the world with 115,000 members and 6,500 CGMA students in 2020.
-CIMA is also a member of the International Federation of Accountants.
+CIMA is the largest and the oldest management accounting body in the world, with over 229,000 members and students worldwide.